Thurzas/ants/README.md

 <h1>Ant colony Simulation</h1>

+<p> it is a one week challenge to understand the Ant Colony Optimisation </p>
 <p>done with java Processing, but it's not in a state to reuse.</p>
 <h2>what can I expect from this repository :</h2>

 <p> It's simply an example of Ant colony simulation with those rules :</p>